 Any portion of any district may be designated for nominal architectural control wherein such controls are essential to scenic preservation or the stabilization of land values.
 Such areas shall be designated on the Official Zone Map by the district symbol, followed by 'X'.
 Within such areas an applicant for a construction permit must first have preliminary plans, specifications, and uses approved by the Planning Commission.
 Said plans, specifications and uses must be filed with the construction permit application at least 15 days prior to a scheduled Planning Commission meeting.

 B. Site Review Permit

 All architecturally controlled areas require a site review permit as set forth in Article IX.
-Land Use Review and Site Design Review, Section C Land Use Review Criteria and Procedure [administrative amendment to implement Ord.
-A-200B, 01/08/08]
+Land Use Review and Site Design Review, Section C Land Use Review Criteria and Procedure.